Saujanya-rajvanshi/STL/README.md

 ### emplace_back

-* Adds element at end (faster than push_back for objects)
+* Adds element at end (faster than push_back for objects) 👉 can create inplace object
-* can create inplace object
+* Size ↑, capacity may ↑

 ```cpp
 vec.emplace_back(20);